-What did you do before you started working at ZAE?
+What did you do before you started working at KROENERT?

 Unlike most people, I don’t come from an industrial background.
-In fact I trained as a hotel manager and gained a further six years of experience in the field before joining the KROENERT team on 1 July 2019.
+In fact I trained as a hotel manager and gained a further six years of experience in the field before joining the ATH team on 1 July 2019.
+As a receptionist, I gained a foothold in the company and now I am happy to support the sales department as a sales assistant.

 How did you hear about KROENERT?